patrikbwi/e0/README.md

 e0
 ==

-e0 is a transactional database based loosely on the Google F1 concepts.
+e0 is a transactional database based loosely on Google F1 concepts.

 If you want to try it out ... build, start your nodes and join them: